The Aortic Stenosis “Danger Zone” Is Here

 But, it seems like aortic stenosis is about to transition from a deadly disease into a potential epidemic.

 Getting After Aortic Stenosis

-The good news is that aortic stenosis, which often goes by the moniker of a “Silent Killer”, can be treated.
+The good news is that aortic stenosis, which Dr. Michael Mack and other clinicians commonly refer to as a “Silent Killer”, can be treated.
 (Fyi, I’m living proof of that.)